The Rock (radio station): Rock Nights

-Lee Weir ("Westie Lee") hosts Rock Nights.
+Jack Honeybone (Assistant Content Director) hosted Rock Nights from 2017 until 2025.

 The Rock 2000

 The Rock 2000 is an annual countdown feature, counting down the 2000 biggest rock songs ever, as voted by listeners in an online poll.
 The chart order, including which bands and songs feature on the countdown, is determined by listeners via a voting system on the station's official website.
 The countdown runs on weekdays over a four-week period and is broadcast throughout New Zealand.

-In 2016, the list expanded by 50% as The Rock 1000+500, it was previously called The Rock 1000.
-Previous to that it was The Rock 500.
+Previous it was known as The Rock 500 since 1999.
+Since before 2006 it has been called The Rock 1000.
 From 2017 to 2019 it was known as The Rock 1500.
+In 2016, the list expanded by 50% as The Rock 1000+500.
 Since 2020 it has been known as The Rock 2000.
+In 2024 they celebrated the 25th anniversary with a live event in Auckland for the top 20 songs on 13 September.
+In 2025, the live event returned on 26 September with the top 20 songs and headlined by kiwi band Blindspott with a 30 piece philharmonic orchestra.
+This year's countdown featured 44 tracks from Black Sabbath and lead vocalist Ozzy Osbourne who had died earlier that year shortly after the Back to the Beginning concert in Birmingham.